Party in the U.S.A.: Composition

 "Party in the U.S.A." is a song with a length of three minutes and twenty-three seconds.
 The song has been described as "reggae-powered pop tune".
 The song is set in common time and has a moderate tempo of 96 beats per minute.
-It is written in the key of F# major.
-Cyrus' vocals feature belter refrains.
-It follows the chord progression F#–A#m–D#m–C#.
+It is written in the key of F major.
+Cyrus's vocals feature belter refrains.
+It follows the chord progression F–Am–Dm–Dm–C, and Cyrus' vocals range from F3 to D5.
 The song's instrumentation includes a "clash between feathery jazz guitar chords and a booming synth bassline serving as hook".

-The lyrics for "Party in the U.S.A." are autobiographical; although initially about Jessie J's relocation from the United Kingdom to Los Angeles, it was rewritten to better reflect on Cyrus' relocation from Nashville, Tennessee.
+The lyrics for "Party in the U.S.A." are autobiographical; although initially about Jessie J's relocation from the United Kingdom to Los Angeles, it was rewritten to better reflect on Cyrus's relocation from Nashville, Tennessee.
+The song begins at Los Angeles International Airport.
 In the verses, the subject details her experiences in Hollywood and struggles with fitting in that make her feel homesick and intimidated.
 In the chorus, the subject is able to feel more confident by listening to her favourite songs.
 Vicki Lutas of BBC interpreted, "However cringe it sounds, your favourite song can make you feel okay and feel more confident, even if you're not really."